imSoTn/CrookedToe-s-Module/Modules/OSCLeash/README.md

 2. Configure the module settings in VRCOSC's UI

 ### 2. Avatar Setup
+0. Remove any existing Physbones on the leash
-1. Import the prefab (`OSCLeash.prefab`) from releases into your Unity project
+1. Import the package (`OSCLeash.prefab`) from releases into your Unity project
 2. Place the prefab at the root of your model (NOT as a child of armature)
-3. Configure the Physbone:
-   - Select `Leash Physbone` and assign its Root Transform to your leash's first bone
-   - Select `Compass` and assign the Position constraint source to the first bone
-   - Select `Aim Needle` (child of Compass) and assign the Aim constraint source to the last bone
+3. drag the first bone of your leash into the `Leash Start Bone` field
+4. Click Auto Setup
+5. Reset the OSC configuration on your avatar

 ### 3. Parameter Setup
 The module requires the following parameters to be set up in your avatar: